parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 $ docker exec -it dc-client /bin/bash /entrypoint.sh --m="RPS" --S=28 --g=0.8 --c=200 --w=8 --T=1 --r=rps
 ```

-Where `rps` is 90% of the maximum number of requests per second achieved using the previous command.
+Where `rps` can start from the 90% of the maximum number of requests per second achieved using the previous command.
 It would be best to experiment with different `rps` values to achieve the maximum throughput without violating the target QoS requirements.

 Note that the last two commands will continue forever if you do not stop or kill the command.
 You can use the timeout command to run a command for a given amount of time.
 The following example will run the benchmark in `RPS` mode for 20 seconds: